For dark tourists and history lovers, explore the creepiest abandoned places in North Carolina to learn more about and visit.

 Located near the top of Waterrock Knob, this is (quite literally) peak dark tourism.

-The site itself is accessible by hiking from Waterrock Knob up to Browning Knob and then veering down a side trail.
+Before its removal, the site itself used to be accessible by hiking from Waterrock Knob up to Browning Knob and then veering down a side trail.

 Abandoned North Carolina wreckages don’t get much creepier than this!
 Uncover more NC Blue Ridge Parkway hikes.